hamidsamak/mypac/README.md

 1. Upload the package.
 2. Add proxy server to `servers.txt`.
 3. Add blocked domain to `domains.txt`.
 (Use `*` in the subdomain for all subdomains of the domain, e.g. \*.example.com).
+4. Add users IP addresses in `ips.txt`.
+(It is optional, empty file means access for all).

 ### DISCLAIMER
 Please use safe proxies, if you're not sure about server safety only use that for SSL enabled domains (HTTPS).